Introduction

 --databases-directory <PATH>

-The databases directory should contain the following structure:
+The databases directory should contain the databases for macOS's Apple Books.
+These databases are: AEAnnotation*.sqlite and BKLibrary*.sqlite.
+The directory should follow the following structure:

 [databases-directory]